 - Consider how you’ve been affected by reviewing what happened to you.

 - Gather supporting evidence.

 - Book a local medical assessment.

 - Importantly, they’ll shield you from the defendant’s insurers and answer all queries on your behalf.

 - Attempt to achieve the highest settlement amount for your injuries.

 During your claim, you’ll be kept up to date with regular updates from your solicitor.
 If any queries arise, they’ll also be on hand to answer them for you.

-We are ready to help if you’re ready to take action.
+We are ready to help if you’re ready to start the public transport accident claims process.
 If that’s the case, please call our team on 0800 6524 881 today.
 If your case is taken on, one of our personal injury solicitors could begin working on it right away.

-Thank you for reading this guide on public transport accident compensation claims, and if there is anything else you’d like to know, please get in touch.
+Thank you for reading this guide to making a public transport accident claim, and if there is anything else you’d like to know, please get in touch.